apache/doris/docs/help/Contents/Data Definition/ddl_stmt.md

     valid PROPERTIES:
         "symbol": UDF's symbol, which Doris call this symbol's function to execute.
 MUST BE SET "object_file": UDF library's URL, Doris use it to download library.
-MUST BE SET
+MUST BE SET "md5": when this property is set, Doris will check library's md5um against this value.
+This is a option

 ## example
     1. create a function "my_func", receive two int and return one int